turbot/steampipe-mod-alicloud-thrifty/docs/index.md

 ### Configuration

 Several benchmarks have [input variables](https://steampipe.io/docs/using-steampipe/mod-variables) that can be configured to better match your environment and requirements.
-Each variable has a default defined in `steampipe.spvars`, but these can be overwritten in several ways:
+Each variable has a default defined in its source file, e.g., `controls/ecs.sp`, but these can be overwritten in several ways:

-- Modify the `steampipe.spvars` file
-- Remove or comment out the value in `steampipe.spvars`, after which Steampipe will prompt you for a value when running a query or check
+- Copy and rename the `steampipe.spvars.example` file to `steampipe.spvars`, and then modify the variable values inside that file
 - Pass in a value on the command line:

   ```shell